rodrigomacedo-sjr/calculator/docs/README.md

 # Insights

 The current logic envolving operators and utils does not seem right.
 Hard values in the current way. \
-I want to find a better way to deal with this.
+I want to find a better way to deal with this. \
+This would be more readable and less error prone with some constants declared at the beggining.

 Wow I really wish I had unit tests here.
 Would make it all way easier.

 The `setNumber` function is really bothering me too.
-Want to improve it later.
+Want to improve it later. \
+This was handled finally.
+Separeted it's logic in smaller functions, it seems more readable.

 Favorite development bug: \
 ![Shows a broken calculator app, With overflowing text with lots of 'NaN's in the display.](bug.png "Favorite bug")